-Create crosstabs in Protobi by dragging the title of one element on to another:
+Create crosstabs in Protobi by dragging the label of one element onto another:

 Crosstab elements individually

-It is often effective to drag from the element tree on the left.
-You can use crosstab variables that are not on the same tab.
+You can also drag from the element tree on the left.
+This is useful when crosstabbing variables that are not on the same tab.

 Crosstab elements globally

-Drag an element title to the the "Crosstab" button in the toolbar to define a global banner.
+Drag onto the the "Crosstab" button in the toolbar to define a global banner.
 Any elements and charts that can take a banner variable will be crosstabbed.

 To remove, click on the cross tab button, and select "clear."